Criminal Defense

 • Restitution: In cases where the victim suffered financial losses as a result of the defendant's actions, the court may order the defendant to pay restitution to compensate the victim for those losses.
 Restitution can include reimbursing the victim for medical expenses, property damage, or other costs incurred as a result of the crime.

-• Driver's License Suspension: For certain offenses, such as DWI or drug offenses involving motor vehicles, the court may suspend the defendant's driver's license as part of the punishment.
+• Driver’s License Suspension: The court may suspend the defendant's driver's license as part of the punishment for certain offenses, such as DWI or drug offenses involving motor vehicles.
 This can result in significant inconvenience and hardship for the defendant, particularly if they rely on their vehicle for work or other essential activities.

 • Loss of Civil Rights: In addition to criminal penalties, a conviction in Texas can also result in the loss of certain civil rights, such as the right to vote, the right to own firearms, and the right to hold public office.
 These collateral consequences can have long-lasting effects on the defendant's life even after they have completed their sentence.